Your claim could be worth...

 as well as in someone’s home.

-At Watermans, our specialist team of personal injury solicitors have expertise
+At Watermans, our specialist team of personal injury solicitors has expertise

 in handling dog bite compensation claims.